If you want to block your neighbor’s view of your backyard there are lots of privacy options even if you do not have a fence.

 2. What are you trying to block out and where is it located?
 Where are those eyeballs you don’t want watching you?

-3. Do you also want to block out sound (yours or the neighbour’s)?
+3. Do you also want to block out sound (yours or the neighbor’s)?

 - I want the sitting area at the back of my yard to be private.

-- The neighbour to the south likes to watch us from his second storey bedroom window.
+- The neighbor to the south likes to watch us from his second storey bedroom window.

 - He’s too far away to hear our conversations so it’s just visual privacy we need.